beemarsh/cpp_dsa/Bit Manipulation/challenges/two_unique_num_in_array_all_twice/README.md

 |  Decimal  |  1  |  2  |  5  |  1  |  2  |  6  |
 |------|-----|-----|-----|-----|-----|-----|
 | Binary| 0001| 0010| 0001| 0010| 0101| 0110

+We also know that XOR operation of any two same operands gives 0.

+So, we calculate the XOR of all numbers.
+The numbers that appear twice became 0 by `^` operation and only the unique number remains.

+So at last what remains is the XOR of 5 and 6 i.e `xorSum = 5^6` Its binary equivalent is `011`